floraQuilichini/GLS_last_version/README.md

       This application is the continuity of the first one.
 To make it works, the user must first compute the descriptors on the two objects A and B he wants to register. <br />
       So, he will have to run 1rst application on object A, 1rst application on object B, and then use both the generated descriptor files in application 2. <br />
       The folder "data_example_2" contains the results that one would obtained if he ran application 1 on both source and target meshes contained "data_example_1" <br />
-      To test the code, use the data contained in the folder "data_example_2" and run the following command in a terminal: <br />
+      To test the code, use the data contained in the folder "profiles" and run the following command in a terminal: <br />
       bunny_source_ear_point_profiles.txt  bunny_target_ear_point_profiles.txt  bunny_ear_matching.txt 1 <br />
       The first parameter is the descriptor file of object A (in our case bunny_source) for the selected keypoints a (in our case bunny_source_earKeyoint.ply). <br />
       The second parameter is the descriptor file of object B (in our case bunny_target).for the selected keypoints b (in our case bunny_target_earKeyoint.ply).  <br />